DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 ---

-At first, it was only misalignment—a flicker in the Ferrum layer.
+At first, it was only misalignmentâ€”a flicker in the Ferrum layer.
 Elyra compensated, muscles tensing as she tightened the loop.
 Shifted the rhythm.
 Her hands moved in the prescribed patterns, fingers tracing glyphs in the air that left faint trails of light.

 But the pulse came again.
 Subtle.
 Intentional.

 A counter-pattern.

-"Elyra," someone called—was it Marla?—"stabilize!"
+"Elyra," someone calledâ€”was it Marla?â€”"stabilize!"

 She was already trying.
-But the resonance was shifting—not breaking, not bursting—but *answering*.
+But the resonance was shiftingâ€”not breaking, not burstingâ€”but *answering*.
 Like a voice, whispering within the flow.
 A voice that shouldn't exist.

 She could feel the shape of it now: recursive, silent, *coherent*.
 Not a relic.
 Not a force.